 According to DayTrading.com, options were not typically a part of traditional intraday trading until recently.
 Now, however, day traders commonly incorporate options trading into their strategies.

-It’s important to note that day trading, in general, is risky and carries the potential for fast and significant losses — adding options into the mix only raises the stakes.
+It’s important to note that day trading is risky and carries the potential for fast and significant losses — adding options into the mix only raises the stakes.
 Before you begin to think about what style of options trading is right for you as a day trader, consider the amplified risk.

 Options trading is riskier and more complicated than standard buy-and-hold stock investing — but that doesn’t mean that everyday retail investors can’t learn how to do it.
 Learning, however, should come before doing.
 Conduct as much research as you can and decide on a strategy before you dive into options trading.

 Once you think you’re ready, sign up for a brokerage account that lets you test your strategy with a trading simulator in real time before you put actual money on the line.

 Daria Uhlig contributed to the reporting for this article.

 Data is accurate as of Sept.
 11, 2023, and is subject to change.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - Merrill.
 "What are the Benefits & Risks?"